xiaozhu2007/xiaozhu2007/README.md

+- [spravil/PHP-Minecraft-Server-Status-Query](https://github.com/spravil/PHP-Minecraft-Server-Status-Query) - Minecraft Server Status Query, written in PHP, with online players, motd, favicon and more server related informations without plugins and enable-query. (today)

-- [2lstudios-mc/AntiBot](https://github.com/2lstudios-mc/AntiBot) - Lightweight BungeeCord plugin that aims to stop attacks on your server quickly and efficiently. (today)
+- [2lstudios-mc/AntiBot](https://github.com/2lstudios-mc/AntiBot) - Lightweight BungeeCord plugin that aims to stop attacks on your server quickly and efficiently.
+(1 day ago)

-- [htop-dev/htop](https://github.com/htop-dev/htop) - htop - an interactive process viewer (1 day ago)
+- [htop-dev/htop](https://github.com/htop-dev/htop) - htop - an interactive process viewer (2 days ago)

-- [PotatoCraft-Studio/QuickShopLimited](https://github.com/PotatoCraft-Studio/QuickShopLimited) - L I M I T (1 day ago)
+- [PotatoCraft-Studio/QuickShopLimited](https://github.com/PotatoCraft-Studio/QuickShopLimited) - L I M I T (2 days ago)

 - [doomslayerwithabfg/eaglercraft](https://github.com/doomslayerwithabfg/eaglercraft) - Eaglercraft is real Minecraft 1.5.2 that you can play in any regular web browser.
 That includes school chromebooks, it works on all chromebooks.
 You can join real Minecraft 1.5.2 servers with it through a custom proxy based on Bungeecord.
-(1 day ago)
+(2 days ago)

-- [java-deobfuscator/deobfuscator-gui](https://github.com/java-deobfuscator/deobfuscator-gui) - An awesome GUI for an awesome deobfuscator (1 day ago)

 #### 📰 Latest posts (Based on cnblogs)